-We often want to temporarily modify the configuration for the current thread.
-It can be done by using $using\config()$ .
+If you want to temporarily modify the configuration for the specific scope, you can use using\config().
 For example, if you only want to enable debug mode in a fragment of code, write as follows.

 '''

 with chainer.using_config('debug', True):

-... pass # code running in the debug mode
+... pass # code running in debug mode

 '''

-We often want to switch to the test mode for an evaluation.
-This is also done in the same way.
+If you want to switch to the test mode for an evaluation, you can do that in the same way.

 '''

+# Do training here

 with chainer.using_config('train', False):

-... pass # code running in the test mode
+... pass # Perform evaluation here

 '''